Selchausdal: Gundetved

 In 1628, Gundetved was acquired by Ernst Normand.
 He sold the estate to Joachim Normand in 1636.
 They had both come to Denmark from Rügen.
 In 1645, Gundetved was acquired by Axel Juul of Volstrup who would later also acquire Sæbygaard and Kattrup.
 In 1664, he sold all his estates to Treasure Henrik Müller.

 Müller's son, Frants Müller, sold the estate to Bertel Jensen, who in turn sold it to Axel Nielsen.

 In 1696, Gundetved was acquired by Brostrup Albertin, a Supreme Court attorney.
 In 1710, he sold the estate to Henrik Wigant Michelbecher.
-His widow sold it at a very low price to Jacob Benzon in 1720.
-In 1820, Benzon sold the estate to Frederik Adeler for just over twice the price that he had paid nine years earlier.
+He was the son of Gysbert Wigand Michelbecker.
+In 1723, Michelbecher's widow sold the estate at a very low price to Jacob Benzon.
+In 1729, Benzon sold the estate to Frederik Adeler for just over twice the price that he had paid six years earlier.